maryanneogakwu/6110_assignment_01/README.md

 <img width="1857" height="894" alt="snp identified" src="https://github.com/user-attachments/assets/60e65d1f-dfcd-4660-b85e-a6eeba5c8ab8" />

 **Figure 1:** **IGV Visualisation of a prominent SNP present in the reads**.
-There are significatly marked SNPS at position NC_003197.2:103,018. with a base quality of QV 50.
-This shows that the reads have an insertion of G in the place of T. The G in the reads differ from the reference sequence in greater than 20 percent (20%) the quality weigthed reads.
-99% of the reads have Guanine as an insertion, with a total count of 179 Guanine insertions.
+At position NC_003197.2:103,018, a high-confidence SNP is observed where guanine replaces the reference thymine with a base quality of QV 50.
+This substitution is supported by 99% of the reads (a total count of 179), significantly exceeding the 20% quality-weighted threshold used to distinguish true variants from sequencing background.
+Rather than an insertion, this represents a clean base-pair swap, confirming a clear genetic divergence from the reference sequence at this specific locus.

 <img width="1854" height="890" alt="real fake" src="https://github.com/user-attachments/assets/4c4b4223-43d1-4ca2-9fca-56fda24f3c10" />